jgrk28/DungeonCrawl/Snarl/Planning/state.md

 * Boolean checkValidMove(Player player, Point destination)
     * Checks that the move is valid for the given player
 * Entity getDestinationEntity(Point destination)
     * Returns the entity at the destination
-    * Arguments:
-        * destination - the cartesian coordinate for the destination
 * void enterComponent(Actor actor, LevelComponent source)
     * Places the actor in this LevelComponent
-    * Arguments:
-        * actor - the actor moving to this component
-        * source - the LevelComponent the actor is currently in

 ## Class Hall implements LevelComponent ##